 - Serious damage from a natural disaster.

-If an urgent repair is required, contact your agent to discuss immediately.
-If your agent cannot be contacted or it is after hours, contact the tradesman listed on your lease agreement directly.
+If you require an urgent repair, contact your agent to discuss immediately.
+In cases where you cannot contact your agent or after hours, contact the tradesman listed on your lease agreement directly.

 If you cannot contact your listed lease tradesman, you are able to contact a tradesman of your choice to perform the urgent works.
-It is advised to only pay up to $1, 000 as this is the limit your agent can pay you for reasonable costs.
+Only pay up to $1, 000 as this is the limit your agent can pay you for reasonable costs.
 This amount should be repaid to you after 14 days.

-In any case, making contact with your agent is your best first step in the process – whether for regular or urgent repairs.
+In any case, making contact with your agent is your best first step in the process.
+Whether it be for regular or urgent repairs.